Keep your 10.2-inch iPad safe with these rugged cases

 Cons:

-Supveco's heavy-duty case has 5-foot drop protection due to a premium TPU back and PU front material used for durability.

-Most Unique: Soke Luxury Series Case
+Most unique: Soke Luxury Series Case

-Soke's case has an elegant design made from a unique material and texture.
-It's heavy-duty enough to withstand a six-foot drop.
+Soke's case has an elegant design made from a unique material (PU leather) and texture.
+It's heavy-duty enough to withstand a 6-foot drop.
 We found this to be an impressive feat for something so slim and lightweight.

-That said, what makes this case unique is the fact that its magnets are so strong that you can place your 7th generation iPad on the fridge.
+That said, what makes this case unique is that its magnets are so strong that you can place your 7th generation iPad on the fridge.
 In addition to that, the Soke Luxury Series Case has six magnetic stand angles for viewing your favorite movie or show.
 You can also store away your Apple Pencil thanks to its built-in holder.

 Pros: